ti2-group/einsum_benchmark/metadata_docs.md

 ## Example instances

-We discuss some example instances from the benchmark data set [here](./examples/metadata.ipynb).
+We discuss some example instances from the benchmark dataset [here](./examples/metadata.ipynb).